 Any request for an extension of time in a reexamination proceeding must fully state the reasons therefor.
 All requests must be submitted in a separate paper which will be forwarded to the group director for action.
 A request for an extension of the time period to file a petition from the denial of a request for reexamination can only be entertained by filing a petition under 37 CFR 1.183 with appropriate fee to waive the time provisions of 37 CFR 1.515(c).
 Since the reexamination examination process is intended to be essentially ex parte, the party requesting reexamination can anticipate that requests for an extension of time to file a petition under 37 CFR 1.515(c) will be granted only in extraordinary situations.
-No extensions will be permitted to the time for filing a reply under \\sigma37 CFR 1.535 by the requester in view of the two month statutory period.
+No extensions will be permitted to the time for filing a reply under 37 CFR 1.535 by the requester in view of the two month statutory period.

-Ex parte prosecution will be conducted by initially setting either a one or a two month shortened period for response, see \MPEP 2263.
-The patent owner also will be given a two-month statutory period after the order for reexamination to file a statement.
-37 CFR 1.530(b).
-First requests for extensions of these statutory time periods will be granted for sufficient cause, and for a reasonable time specified-usually one month.
+Ex parte prosecution will be conducted by initially setting either a one or a two month shortened period for response, see MPEP § 2263.
+The patent owner also will be given a two-month statutory period after the order for reexamination to file a statement.>See<37 CFR 1.530(b).
+First requests for extensions of these statutory time periods will be granted for sufficient cause, and for a reasonable time specified - usually one month.
 The reasons stated in the request will be evaluated by the group director, and the requests will be favorably considered where there is a factual accounting of reasonably diligent behavior by all those responsible for preparing a response within the statutory time period.
 Second or subsequent requests for extensions of time or requests for more than one month will be granted only in extraordinary situations.
-Any request for an extension of time in a reexamination proceeding to file a notice of appeal, a brief or reply brief, a request for reconsideration or rehearing, or a notice and reasons of appeal to the U.S. Court of Appeals for the Federal Circuit or for commencing a civil action, will be considered under the provisions of 37 CFR 1.550(c).
+Any request for an extension of time in a reexamination proceeding to file a notice of appeal, a brief or reply brief, or a request for reconsideration or rehearing will be considered under the provisions of 37 CFR 1.550(c).
+The time for filing the notice and reasons of appeal to the U.S. Court of Appeals for the Federal Circuit or for commencing a civil action will be considered under the provisions of 37 CFR 1.304.

-FINAL ACTION-TIME FOR RESPONSE
+FINAL ACTION - TIME FOR RESPONSE

-The after-final practice in reexamination proceedings did not change Oct.
+The after-final practice in reexamination proceedings did not change October.
 1, 1982, and the automatic extension of time policy for response to a final rejection and associated practice are still in effect in reexamination proceedings.